 For any commercial property buyer, conducting the proper commercial real estate analysis on a prospect property is essential.

-One way to do that is to find out if a lien has been placed on the property.
+One significant part of that analysis is to see if a lien has been placed on the property.

 Below, we’ll show you the 4 quick steps that you can take to find out if and what type of lien is on a commercial property.